jac1013/how_to_install/README.md

     $ node -v

 It should show you the version of nodejs you just installed.

+After this you have to reinstall your g++ compiler to the current version with this:

+    $ sudo apt-get install build-essential g++

 For other ways go here: [joyent_node](https://github.com/joyent/node/wiki/installation)